nomahi/boutliers/README.md

-# metaoutliers package
+# d-outliers package

 ## Outlier detection and influence diagnostics for meta-analysis

-A R package for implementing outlier detection and influence diagnostics for meta-analysis:
+A R package for implementing outlier detection and influence diagnostics for meta-analysis and clinical trial:

 - Studentized residuals by leave-one-out analysis
 - Likelihood ratio test using a mean-shifted model